Author has written 27 stories for Harry Potter, StarTrek: The Next Generation, and Avengers.

 In some of my early stories posted here, I've noticed that I've lost some of my formatting, and a few of my chapters were cut-short.
 I believe I've fixed all the short chapters.
 I've also tried to fix the formatting in various alternate ways.
 But if you see a place where you suspect there should be a section marker and there isn't, it's probably just missing because the upload filter stripped it out.
 To make matters work, FFdotNet keeps changing the rules on what characters are allowed and what's not.
 My apologies, but it ain't me. :-) I'll see about what other fixes I can do.

-I have more stories coming and I'll probably redo "Leave Me Alone" one day, while it was sorta what I envisioned, I had trouble getting it there.
-I think I've had enough reviews to help me understand what I did wrong and how to fix it.
-This is my least favorite story of the ones I've written.
+I'd like to redo "Leave Me Alone" one day.
+While it was sorta what I envisioned, I had trouble getting it there.
+I think I've had enough reviews to help me understand what I did wrong and how to fix it, although I doubt it will ever happen due to lack of time.
+This is my least favorite story of the ones I've written if it matters.

 A reader here on FF-dot.net (GinaWeasleyPotter) has decided to translate my story "A Friend Indeed" into French; she has 3 chapters done last I looked.
 So if French is a more natural language to you than English, head on over to her profile page or directly to "Un_ami_en_effet".